torrejonv/teranode/docs/architecture/teranode-architecture.md

 Note how the Bitcoin block contains all transactions (including ALL transaction data) for each transaction it contains, not just the transaction Id.
 This means that the block size would be very large if many transactions were included.
 At scale, this is not practical, as the block size would be too large to propagate across the network in a timely manner.

-Let's see next how the UBSV data model addresses these issues.
+Let's see next how the Teranode BSV data model addresses these issues.

 ### 2.3.
-UBSV Data Model
+Teranode Data Model

 ##### 2.3.1.
 Transactions:

-UBSV Transactions (referred to as "Extended Transactions") include additional metadata to facilitate processing, and are broadcast to nodes as they occur.
+Teranode Transactions (referred to as "Extended Transactions") include additional metadata to facilitate processing, and are broadcast to nodes as they occur.

-UBSV is expected to receive new transactions using the extended format only, with the legacy format not supported.
+Teranode is expected to receive new transactions using the extended format only, with the legacy format not supported.
 A wallet will be required to create new transactions in extended format in order to communicate with UBSV.

 The Extended Format adds a marker to the transaction format: